JonasAlfredsson/ansible-role-snapraid/README.md

 # ansible-role-snapraid

-An Ansible role which will download, build and install SnapRAID on Debian 10 (other releases are untested).
+An Ansible role which will download, build and install SnapRAID on Debian 12 (other releases are untested).

-This role supports defining multiple SnapRAID arrays, each with their own configuration file, and the syncing/scrubbing process for them can be automated via my included [`snapraid_sync`][1] script.
-It is cron that is used to trigger the script on a configurable schedule, and it will send you notification emails when syncs are successful, threshold levels for deleted/updated files are exceeded or something else goes wrong.
+This role supports defining multiple SnapRAID arrays, each with their own configuration file, and the syncing/scrubbing process for them can be automated via the included [`snapraid_sync`][1] script.
+It is `cron` that is used to trigger the script on a configurable schedule, and it will send you notification emails when syncs are successful, threshold levels for deleted/updated files are exceeded or something else goes wrong.

 # Installation